You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Methodology

-Then we need to generate ground-truth output for the newly generated inputs.
-To do so, We pass the collected prompted unseen input into the fine-tuned T5 model to produce 10 predictions using beam search methods.
-These predictions are then subjected to \hyperref[sec:se]{Slot error checking}.
-The prediction that is free of slot errors is selected as the ground truth.
-In scenarios where beam search is employed and yields more than one output without slot errors, the output with the highest posterior probability according to the beam search is chosen.
+Then, ground-truth output for these prompted unseen inputs needs to be generated.
+We feed the gathered unseen inputs into the fine-tuned T5 model, employing beam search to generate 10 predictions, with the beam size set to 10.
+These predictions are then subjected to Slot error checking.
+The prediction identified as being free of slot errors is selected as the ground truth.
+In scenarios where multiple outputs from beam search are identified as free of slot errors, the output with the highest probability, as determined by the beam search, is chosen as the ground truth.
+The training dataset created contains numerous mislabeled examples, as the slot error checker lacks accuracy.

 \textbf{Prompt Tuning} .
-Once sufficient input-output pairs are generated, we then fine-tuning the error-correcting prompts while keeping T5 fixed.
-The training process will learn error correcting prompts that can steer the T5 to produce correct output.
+Once sufficient input-output pairs are generated, we fine-tune the error-correcting prompts while keeping the T5 model fixed.
+The training process is designed to learn error-correcting prompts that guide the T5 model to produce outputs without missing slot values.
+As the prompt training dataset contains examples that are correctly or wrongly labeled, the prompts learn how to handle these situations during training.
+For instance, the slot 'RATING [poor]' is tagged with an error-correcting prompt because it does not align with the reference 'one of the worst games.'
+However, these error-correcting prompts do not affect the prediction during regeneration.
+This characteristic makes our method more robust compared to previous post-editing methods that rely on strict rules.
+For a detailed numerical analysis, refering to Appendix~\hyperref[sec:error_correcting_prompts_robustness]{Robustness to Slot Checking Errors}.

-In our design, we choose deep prompting tuning strategy.
-Specifically, we use 3 error-correcting prompts for T5-base and 6 error-correcting prompts for T5-small and add the prompt to each block in T5, and both the word embeddings of the error-correcting prompts and the key-value embeddings in each layer are trainable.
+In our design, we train deep prompts (P-Tuning v2 \citep{liu-etal-2022-p}).
+Specifically, we use 3 error-correcting prompts for T5-base and 6 error-correcting prompts for T5-small.
+The trainable prompts are added to each layer in T5, encompassing the word embeddings of the error-correcting prompts and the key-value embeddings in every layer.

-\textbf{Prompt Initialization} In addition to the workflow shown in Figure 2, we empirically found that it is better to introduce an initial training stage for the error-correcting prompt.
-The training objective is to ensure that adding the prompt will not change the output of the fine-tuned T5 model.
-This can be implemented by first following the input generation step as in data generation but choose the output as the current prediction obtained from the fine-tuned T5.
-Performing \hyperref[pt]{prompt tuning} on such a initialized prompt instead of the random initialized prompt is demonstrated to have better performance as shown in \hyperref[sec:promptinitialization]{prompt initialization ablation study}.
+\textbf{Prompt Initialization} In addition to the workflow shown in \hyperref[fig:Figure2]{Figure 2}, our ablation study finds the advantages of introducing a prompt initialization phase.
+This phase trains a robust initial embedding, ensuring that text generation quality is unaffected by prompt insertion.
+More details are described in the appendix.